 "Our goal is to make the hardware and software components of a computer system not just better, but also able to work together more effectively.
 That's how UK computer engineers advance the state of the art in computer systems."

 Professor, Electrical and Computer Engineering

 Students may directly enroll as pre-engineering students; however, there are minimum admission requirements.
-Minimum freshman entry requirements are an ACT math score of 23 or higher or a SAT math score of 540 or higher.
+Minimum freshman entry requirements are an ACT math score of 25 or higher (or a SAT math score of 590 or higher) and a 3.0 or higher unweighted high school GPA.
 Additionally, students must also meet the minimum Kentucky statewide academic readiness requirements for reading and writing.
 If you do not meet the initial admission requirements, please refer to the University of Kentucky Bulletin for alternative routes to admission to the College of Engineering.